Flathead Lake Real Estate Sales

 Active Waterfront Listings

-Residential waterfront listings for this month are down from 84 at the same time last year to 79 active listings.
-This marks the lowest number of active residential listings on the lake in the past five years.
-The number of land listings is down as well from 36 to 30 over the same period.
+Residential waterfront listings for this month up compared to the inventory at this time last year (132 listings vs 120).
+The number of land listings has decreased from 42 to 39.
 Total listings on the lake historically peak in August and bottom out between January and March.